 “I have enjoyed being a pastor, preacher and worker in the church for God,” said the humble clergyman, who was greeted by a standing ovation.
 “I have been blessed to fellowship and work with a lot of people; and whatever I have accomplished has been because of so many people who held me up, taught me, guided me and made me keep on going when I felt like stopping.”

 The first urban ministry awards in Palmer’s name were presented, on behalf of the Urban Commission, by the Rev. William Brawner, then conference Urban Ministries Coordinator, to three urban church partnerships, called Urban Alliances, and to one individual Urban Initiative church.

 2022 Urban Ministry Awards

 The Urban Commission of the Eastern Pennsylvania Conference will award grants to assist in funding Urban Alliances or Urban Church Initiatives.
-United Methodist churches of the Eastern PA Conference are encouraged to apply.
-The Urban Commission hopes to offer grants twice a year.
 Alliances and Initiatives who receive funding are eligible to apply for additional funding once every 12 months.